[00] MAILDROP ALTERNATIVE

 Is there a free trial?

 LocalMail.dev does not have a free trial, but it comes with a 14-day no-questions-asked refund policy.
-If it does not fit your workflow within 14 days of purchase, email [email protected] for a full refund.
+Email [email protected] within 14 days for a full refund.

 Test your outgoing emails locally.